qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

 ## Nginx with a sub-path

-In case you already have a site, and you want Gitea to share the domain name, you can setup Nginx to serve Gitea under a sub-path by adding the following `server` section inside the `http` section of `nginx.conf`:
+In case you already have a site, and you want RIA Hub to share the domain name, you can setup Nginx to serve RIA Hub under a sub-path by adding the following `server` section inside the `http` section of `nginx.conf`:

 ```
 server {